-- occurrence of a specified event, the time period to be agreed by the Panel.
-Suspension will normally take effect immediately. - R.2.E.35.iv Refer the case to the relevant Board of Examiners for consideration of whether or not a reassessment of a specified part or parts of the programme may be permitted under the University Assessment Regulations. - R.2.E.35.v Terminate the student's registration on the programme with or without support for an application for an alternative academic qualification.
-Termination will normally take effect immediately. - R.2.E.35.vi Refer the matter to an appropriate authority such as the Police. - R.2.E.36.vii Refer the student to Student Wellbeing or Student Support for support or assessment, as might be appropriate. - R.2.E.37 The finding of the Panel, the reasons for its decision and a determination of whether the student may continue on their programme of study pending the outcome of any appeal will be communicated by letter and email by the Chair to the student within 5 working days of the hearing.
-The communication will include details of the appeal stage of the process should the student wish to invoke it. - R.2.E.38 Except where there has been a finding that there is no case to answer or a referral to the Cause for Concern Process, decisions of the Panel shall be reported by the Chair to the relevant Board of Examiners.
-The relevant professional or accrediting body shall be informed as appropriate to their reporting requirements. - R.2.E.39 Following suspension or programme termination, students wishing to collect documentation or access University systems in support of any appeal against the decision of the Panel must contact the Secretariat.
-A Governance Officer will be appointed to collate the documentation, within the bounds of reasonableness, on the student's behalf.
+- vii.
+Suspend the student from their studies for a specified time or until the occurrence of a specified event, the time period to be agreed by the Panel.
+Suspension will normally take effect immediately; - viii.
+Terminate the student's registration on the programme with or without support for an application for an alternative academic qualification.
+Termination will normally take effect immediately.
+Termination is appropriate if the Panel considers that the student's behaviour is fundamentally incompatible with continuing on their professional programme or subsequently practising the relevant profession. - R.9.K The Panel Secretary will produce minutes of the Panel meeting within 5 working days.
+The minutes must set out: - Who attended: - A chronological summary of the panel meeting proceedings and evidence considered; - The Panel's deliberations, using the 3-step approach as a structure, and setting out why any given sanctions were applied, and not others. - R.9.L The finding of the Panel, the reasons for its decision and a determination of whether the student may continue on their programme of study pending the outcome of any appeal will be communicated by letter and email by the Chair to the student within 5 working days of the hearing.
+Where a sanction short of termination is applied, the Chair will provide written guidance to the student's Personal Tutor and if appropriate, any other relevant individual designated by the School, on the development of a supportive action plan for the student, appropriate to the context of the case.
+The communication will include details of the appeal stage of the process should the student wish to invoke it. - R.9.M Except where there has been a finding that there is no case to answer or a referral to the Cause for Concern Process, decisions of the Panel will be reported by the Chair to the relevant Board of Examiners.
+The relevant professional or accrediting body will be informed as appropriate to their reporting requirements. - R.9.N Following suspension or programme termination, students wishing to collect documentation or access University systems in support of any appeal against the decision of the Panel must contact the Governance Team.
+A Governance Officer will coordinate access within the bounds of reasonableness.

-R.2.F Appeals
+R.10 Appeals

-- R.2.F.1 A student may lodge an appeal against any finding of the School Fitness to Practise Panel.
-An appeal may be lodged on the following grounds only: - R.2.F.1.i There is new evidence available which could not reasonably have been brought to the attention of the School Fitness to Practise Panel. - R.2.F.1.ii There has been a procedural irregularity. - R.2.F.1.iii There is evidence of prejudice or bias. - R.2.F.2 An appeal must be lodged with the Fitness to Practise Appeals Officer in the Secretariat within 10 working days of the student's receipt of the letter notifying him or her of the outcome of the School Fitness to Practise Panel.
-The appeal must be lodged on the form provided (available from the Secretariat) and must include: - R.2.F.3 A precise identification of the decision of the School Fitness to Practise Panel against which the appeal is lodged. - R.2.F.3.i Precise identification of the formal grounds of appeal. - R.2.F.3.ii A statement of the appellant's case. - R.2.F.3.iii Evidence establishing that an appeal is warranted.
+- R.10.A A student may lodge an appeal against a finding of the School Fitness to Practise Panel.
+An appeal must be lodged with the Governance team within 10 working days of the date of the notification of the outcome of the School Fitness to Practise Panel.
+The appeal must be lodged on the form provided (available from the Governance team) and must include: - R.10.A.i A precise identification of the decision of the School Fitness to Practise Panel against which the appeal is lodged; - R.10.A.ii Precise identification of the formal ground of appeal; - R.10.A.iii A statement of the appellant's case; - R.10.A.iv Evidence establishing that an appeal is warranted.
 Wherever possible, such evidence must be in documentary form.
-If the appeal is lodged on the grounds of new evidence available, the student must establish a valid reason as to why the evidence could not reasonably have been brought to the attention of the School Fitness to Practise Panel at the appropriate time.
+If the appeal is lodged on the grounds of new evidence available, the student must establish a valid reason as to why the evidence could not reasonably have been brought to the attention of the School Fitness to Practise Panel at the appropriate time. - R.10.B An appeal may be lodged on the following grounds only: